 A better than expected dark showgirl life lesson story, that still underwhelms even if it never turns as vulgar as it suggests it would.

-Audience Reviews for Grasshopper
+Audience Reviews for The Grasshopper

 There are no featured audience reviews yet.
-Click the link below to see what others say about Grasshopper!
+Click the link below to see what others say about The Grasshopper!

-Discuss Grasshopper on our Movie forum!
+Discuss The Grasshopper on our Movie forum!